-Revealing the Differences in How to Market to Generation Z
+Revealing How to be Smart in Marketing to Generation Z

 Gen Z is just getting started and the future customer of every business.
 They were born between the years of 1996-2010.
 While they are young, they have all grown up with the Internet in their pocket, smartphones and tablets, and they prefer to use them over a computer.